 Now for my recommendations.
 This might be a difficult pill to swallow, but there are really only 2 brands that meet my standards for tension adjustability.
 Bellicon and Jumpsport.
 They are the highest quality trampoline rebounders on the market, but also the most expensive.
 I've owned both and want to point out a few key differences.

 Jumpsport rebounders have bungees with adjustable tension.
 They come on the softest possible setting and you can change it as needed.
 They are also a little more budget friendly than Bellicon.
 I found the two to be so comparable that I ultimately recommend and sell Jumpsport.
 I prefer the adjustable tension and arched leg design.
 Jumpsport offers many models and choosing can be confusing.
 I sell ONLY the models I personally recommend on my website.
 You'll notice I do not carry the 200 or 400 series.
 The weight rating for Jumpsport Fitness PRO series rebounders is 300-325 pounds.
-I use model 350Pro in all my YouTube workouts.
+I use model 350Pro in many of my YouTube workouts.

 Nikki

-15 comments
+17 comments

 Thank you for giving a recommendation for us larger folks.
 I really appreciate you taking the time to address our needs.
 May you have a blessed day.